The FDD - One Size Never Fits All

 Have you heard the term "Disruptors?"

 Disruptors are innovators - and seem to come out of nowhere.
 They take market share, make existing businesses change and adapt to the new normal, if they can, or force them out of business altogether.
-Uber is a great example of a disruptor.
+Uber is a an excellent example of a disruptor.
 So is Tesla.
 And Amazon.
 Google. eBay.
 I’m sure you can think of more.

 Disruptors are incredibly successful because they don’t use the Template Mentality.
 They start with a clean sheet and make their own rules.
 Their business models are unique and different.